FZambia/centrifuge/docs/content/client_api.rst

 .. _client_api:

-Javascript client designed to be very simple.
+Javascript client is designed to be very simple.
 I think the most difficult part of it is configuration.
 But lets go through its API step by step.

 When you have Centrifuge instance running - it is time to communicate with it from browser.